 In the body of the translator (or the tester), the positional object argument will be bound to the presentation's object.
-The named arguments presentation will be bound to the presentation that was clicked on, context-type will be bound to the presentation type of the context that actually matched, frame will be bound to the application frame that is currently active (usually \application-frame\), event will be bound to the pointer button event that the user used, window will be bound to the window stream from which the event came, x and y will be bound to the amount of mouse wheel rotation (or 0 non-mouse wheel gestures).
-The special variable \input-context\ will be bound to the current input context.
-Note that context-type and \input-context\ will have dynamic extent, so programmers should not store without first copying them.
+The named arguments presentation will be bound to the presentation that was clicked on, context-type will be bound to the presentation type of the context that actually matched, frame will be bound to the application frame that is currently active (usually application-frame), event will be bound to the pointer button event that the user used, window will be bound to the window stream from which the event came, x and y will be bound to the x and y positions within window that the pointer was at when the event occurred and amount will be bound to the amount of mouse wheel rotation (or 0 non-mouse wheel gestures).
+The special variable input-context will be bound to the current input context.
+Note that context-type and input-context will have dynamic extent, so programmers should not store without first copying them.